profithunterscoin/phc/contrib/wallettools/phc-walletbuddy/windows/README.txt

 Wallet chain-forked (stuck on blocks?)

 Step 1 - Backup your wallet!
-File -> Backup Wallet (selecting an external usb drive is recommended) Step 2 - Make sure curl.exe and stuck_wallet_fix.bat is located in the same directory (folder) as phc-qt.exe Step 3 - Double click (run) stuck_wallet_fix.bat
+File -> Backup Wallet (selecting an external usb drive is recommended) Step 2 - Make sure curl.exe and phc-walletbuddy.bat is located in the same directory (folder) as phc-qt.exe Step 3 - Double click (run) phc-walletbuddy.bat
 Step 4 - You will be asked to install curl.exe to system32 type: n {ENTER}
 step 5 - You will be asked if you backed up your wallet, if you did type: y {ENTER}
 Step 6 - You will be asked to Clean PHC AppData tpe: y {ENTER}